eirgje/Portfolio_EirikGjeruldsen/C_PlusPlus/GameEngine/README.txt

 QT-libraries have been used.
 QT- UI has been used to visualize the GUI elements.

-If you want to see some of the results from the code, some of it will be contained within this YouTube video:
+Video represnetation of the code can be found within this YouTube video:

 https://www.youtube.com/watch?v=0ZjJD7LYnrg